dimichiko/Snake-Game/README.md

 - Enhance the UI with animations and better styling.

 ## Contributing
-Feel free to fork this repository and submit pull requests with improvements or bug fixes.
+You can fix this repository and submit pull requests with improvements or bug fixes.

 ## License
 This project is licensed under the MIT License.

 ## Author
-Dimitris Vamvoukas
+- Dimitris Vamvoukas
-GitHub: dimichiko
+- GitHub: dimichiko
-Email: ianvamvoukas1230@.com
+- Email: ianvamvoukas1230@gmail.com